-I used it for more than a month, doing the same Armpit A vs. Armpit B test I’d used with PAPR and byHumankind.
+I used it for more than a month, doing the same Armpit A vs. Armpit B test I’d used with PAPR, by Humankind, and Bite deodorants.
 The Ethique armpit always got way stinkier, way faster.

 Also, the concept of a piece of deodorant without any packaging doesn’t really do it for me – especially since it won’t travel well.
 (You can’t just throw it in your toiletries bag without getting deodorant all over everything else.
 For shampoo bars, I travel with a small washcloth to wrap the damp bars in, then tuck them in a pocket of my suitcase, but I don’t really want to have to do that for deodorant, too.)

 I had initially skipped testing Ethique, since they’re based on the opposite side of the Earth from me (and from most of you readers).
 But they told me they basically ship products on a slow boat to warehouses around the world.
 So individual orders don’t actually ship from New Zealand, making their carbon footprint not nearly as bad as it would seem.

 I did like some other Ethique products much better than their deodorant.
 (Their Deep Green face wash bar was surprisingly great, and made my master list of sustainable travel toiletries, and some of their shampoo and conditioner bars worked well for me.)

 So if you’re interested, Ethique is definitely worth a try since it’s such a great company from a sustainability perspective.
 And I love that they sell sample sizes of almost all of their products, so you can try them out before you commit (straight from Ethique, or from their Amazon storefront).